top of page

 It recognizes emotional and life effects

 For the first time, the IDA’s definition acknowledges that dyslexia can also affect self-confidence, mental health, and future opportunities.
+Many children internalize their reading struggles, and this matters as much as their academic progress.
 Reading struggles can impact how children see themselves, their motivation, and their sense of belonging in school.

 Key Takeaway: The new definition sees the whole child, not just the reading scores.